 Each year at the General Assembly, an award is given to recognize a person or group for their work on the cutting edge of mission.

-The Parents Circle – Families Forum: The 2023 Cutting Edge of Mission Award Recipient
+Sanctuary Mental Health Ministries: The 2024 Cutting Edge of Mission Award Recipient

 History